antonig/qbasic/README.md

 ![rgbpal](https://github.com/user-attachments/assets/3140d826-99b1-488f-b6b4-6a95fa46ff68)

 JPEGV4.ZIP A VESA JPEG Viewer i made in 2003.
 Runs in Qbasic.
 Displays Grayscale and YCbCr colorspace, non progresive JFIF jpegs.
 Fast!
 It allows to select any of the available VESA modes, it sets a palette and dithers the image for 8 bit modes.
 It fails with RGB or CMYK colorspaces or progressive images.
 Includes file browser.
+The image included in the zip should work.

 ![jpegv4](https://github.com/user-attachments/assets/ca87878c-6460-4250-9e4d-bba1b0e1edc0)